 WHO's financing dialogue

 A key element of WHO reform, the Financing Dialogue with Member States and key non-state contributors is designed to ensure that WHO is well-equipped to address the increasingly complex challenges of the health of populations in the 21st century.
-The Dialogue was launched at a meeting on 24 June 2013.
-A second Financing Dialogue meeting will be held on 25-26 November.
+Two milestone financing dialogue meetings took place on 24 June and 25-26 November 2013.

 Putting health first: What others are saying about WHO